frconor-ebook/meditations/_posts/2025-03-10-at-st-josephs-side.md

 This just man (Matt.
 1:19) continues his role as a just man and finds his fulfillment.
 That term, "the just man," is one of the greatest compliments that Scripture could pay to someone.
 It suggests somebody holy, somebody close to God, somebody virtuous.

-If we stay close to Joseph during these few days between now and Christmas, he will help us to contemplate this tremendous mystery of which he was a silent witness and to gaze lovingly at Mary as she holds in her arms the Son of God-made man.
+If we stay close to Joseph during these few days between now and Christmas, he will help us to contemplate this tremendous mystery of which he was a silent witness and to gaze lovingly at Mary as she holds in her arms the Son of God made man.

 How important it is to try and have a crib in our home where we bring small children in a regular way to contemplate this marvelous scene, so that little by little, all those messages are absorbed.

-John Paul II liked to say that we go "to the great spiritual mysteries through physical signs and symbols" (John Paul II, *Theology ofthe Body: Human Love in the Divine Plan*; *Catechism of the Catholic Church*, Point 1146).
+John Paul II liked to say that we go "to the great spiritual mysteries through physical signs and symbols" (John Paul II, *Theology of the Body: Human Love in the Divine Plan*; *Catechism of the Catholic Church*, Point 1146).
 The figures of the crib are important signs and symbols.

 From the very start, St. Joseph grasped the fact that his whole reason for living was this Child, precisely because He was a Child, and as such, in need of help and protection, as Mary was too, for God Himself had commissioned him to take her into his home and to give her protection.